lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Zander** _(15-Sep-18 02:53 PM)_

 > She overfed me that one time.
 Strange.

-> t!8ball Does Emmett take out some raw meat from the fridge?
+t!8ball Does Emmett take out some raw meat from the fridge?

 **Tatsumaki** _(15-Sep-18 02:54 PM)_

-> 🎱 | Yes,
+> 🎱 | Yes, Zander.
-> Zander
-> .

 **Bagelwrecker** _(15-Sep-18 02:54 PM)_